Edmund has spent the last ten years working in clinical research. He has written many articles on human anatomy and physiology.

-So, even though it is hard to find reliable statistics on the distribution on eye colors, one can still say with confidence that brown is the most common eye color in the world.
+So, even though it is hard to find reliable statistics on the distribution of eye colors, one can still say with confidence that brown is the most common eye color in the world.

 6 Things You Should Know About Brown Eyes

-Brown eye colors have been associated with the following:
+The brown eye color has been associated with the following variables: